sib-swiss/SchoolRNA2020/single_cell/glossary/glossary_of_terms_single_cell.md

 The full gene expression space, with thousands of genes, contains quite a lot of noise in scRNAseq data and is hard to visualize.
 Hence, most scRNAseq analyses starts with a step of PCA (or similar method, e.g. ICA) to remove some of the variation of the data.

-For a simple scRNAseq dataset with only a few celltypes, PCA may be sufficient to visualize the complexity of the data in 2 or 3 dimensions.
+For a simple scRNAseq dataset with only a few cell types, PCA may be sufficient to visualize the complexity of the data in 2 or 3 dimensions.
 However, with increasing complexity we need to run non-linear dimensionality reduction to be able to project the data down to 2 dimensions for visualization, such methods are tSNE, UMAP and diffusion maps.

 <details>
 <summary>**PCA**</summary>